 Vary the scale of mirrors.
-It will help to create an assemblage that is balanced.
+It will help to create a balanced assemblage.

 Think about location.
 A formal dining room demands framed mirrors that give a different feeling than mirrors hung in the family room.

-Collection of mirrors, either framed or unframed will not only create a sense of space in a room, mirrors will help enliven it as well.
+Collection of mirrors, either framed or unframed, will not only create a sense of space in a room, but mirrors will also help enliven it as well.

 You can make small rooms feel bigger by using mirrors.